 Key takeaways Generative AI is reshaping the software industry by transforming market dynamics, accelerating innovation, and redefining business models.
 AI can increase software development productivity by up to 50%, enhancing coding efficiency,...

-Addressing technical debt: a priority for maximising ROI
+Addressing technical debt: a Priority for maximizing the ROI of technology assets

 AI Audits by Vaultinum